 We ask that if parents/carers have concerns about their child experiencing or perpetrating bullying, that they contact a member of school staff.
-Initially we ask parents/carers to contact their child's class teacher/form leader (in person/via telephone call/via email/via learning platform) to explain their concerns.
-The class teacher/form leader will take an initial note of the concerns but may ask to schedule a meeting to allow for more time to discuss the concerns in detail.
-Following the report and/or the meeting, the teacher/form leader will make a formal record of the bullying report on the school's recording system (CPOMs/My Concern etc.) and other relevant members of staff will be alerted.
+Initially we ask parents/carers to contact their child's class teacher (in person/via telephone call/via SeeSaw learning platform) to explain their concerns.
+The class teacher will take an initial note of the concerns but may ask to schedule a meeting to allow for more time to discuss the concerns in detail.
+Following the report and/or the meeting, the teacher will make a formal record of the bullying report on the school's recording system (CPOMs) and other relevant members of staff will be alerted.
 The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a pupil is considered at risk.